 ‘Deep cleaning of a washing machine should be completed once a month to help remove any contaminants like mold spores and bacteria, residue inside, and mold growth.
 It also helps the machine operate at peak efficiency,’ says Michael Rubino, president of All American Restoration, and author of The Mold Medic: An Expert’s Guide on Mold Removal.

 Use these cleaning tips to maintain a washing machine.

 1. Run your machine on the hottest cycle

-Many of us default to using the eco- or quick-wash, ignoring the hot wash, which will do much of the hard work of cleaning the washing machine drum for us.
+Many of us default to using the eco- or quick-wash settings on our washing machine, ignoring the hot wash, which will do much of the hard work of cleaning the washing machine drum for us.

-Getting into the habit every couple of weeks or so of running the machine – without detergent which can cause a foamy build-up – on empty on a hot wash (60ºC/140ºF) will keep the drum fresh – but you can be more efficient going forwards by ensuring you always wash bedding, for example, on a hot wash, assuming it can take the heat.
+To keep the drum fresh with minimal effort, get into the habit of running the empty machine on a hot wash cycle (140ºF/60ºC) every couple of weeks – without detergent which can cause a foamy build-up.
+You can be more efficient going forwards by ensuring you always wash bedding, for example, on a hot wash, assuming it can take the heat.

 The aim of the hot wash is to kill germs – something we've all become more aware of since the pandemic – and these are causing the odors.

 As an alternative, you can also run your machine’s 'clean' cycle if it has one, which will produce similar results.
 ‘Many new front loading machines have specific cleaning cycles that are usually ignored,’ says Wayne Edelman CEO of high end dry-cleaning service Meurice Garment Care, which specializes in interior and wardrobe cleaning services.